Cultural Data Sculpting 2026

 Exhibition on the Jain Cosmographical Map © eM+

 Each half of the circular exhibition would be centred around the authentic artefact, and have a different look and feel to the other.
-The half containing the Buddhist Mandala would be presented in gold to mirror the materiality of the piece, whereas the side of the exhibition dedicated to the Jain Map would be a rich blue colour matching the colour of the prominent oceans on the map.
+The half containing the Mandala would be presented in gold to mirror the materiality of the piece, whereas the side of the exhibition dedicated to the Jain map would be a rich blue colour matching the colour of the oceans painted on it.

 Interactive cupola (full-dome) © eM+

-The ‘cupola’ planetarium - which sits at the centre of the exhibit -would also feed into this visual symbolism as this icon resonates in both religions with regards to temples.
-The thought being that this environment would bring together both cultures.
+The ‘cupola’ planetarium - which sits at the centre of the exhibit -would feed into a coherent, visual symbolism because both belief systems in the exhibition.

-A physical wayfinding controller was created and based directly upon the physicality of the Tibetan Mandala.
-This was designed to help the viewer navigate around the physical map within the projection space.
+A physical wayfinding controller for use in the planetarium was created based directly upon the physicality of the Tibetan Mandala.

 Interactive cupola (full-dome) in the exhibition Cosmic Collisions (2022) © eM+.
 Photo by Julien Gremaud.

-This protype is based on a working model of a full-dome projection, and uses existing technology with custom interfaces developed and programmed by Prof. Kenderdine and her team at eM+.
+This protype made available to the students is based on a working model of a full-dome projection, and uses existing technology with custom interfaces developed and programmed by Prof. Kenderdine and her team at eM+.

 This interactive cupola was deployed in Cosmic Collisions, an astronomical collaboration with EPFL's Laboratory of Astrophysics (LASTRO); and in the award-winning travelling exhibition Songlines: Tracking the Seven Sisters that originated at the National Museum of Australia.

-A visualisation of how the holographic explainers would present outside of the cupola ©eM+
+A visualisation of how the holographic explainers would present outside the cupola ©eM+

-Like all exhibitions and particularly those featuring cutting edge technology, considerations would need to be made around accessibility.
-The students were concerned that this controller may not be as intuitive as other wayfinding controllers so they created two holographic explainers which would greet visitors as they approach the cupola dome, which would instruct them how to use the mandala-shaped controller which would serve as striking instructional devices as the internal controls.
+Like all exhibitions featuring cutting edge-technology, accessibility must be considered.
+The students were concerned that the mandala controller may not be as intuitive as other wayfinding controllers; they created two holographic explainers which would greet visitors as they approached the cupola dome, that would teach them how to use the Mandala-shaped controller.

 In the cupola, there would be suggestive messaging to invite the guest to interact with the Mandala-shaped controller which would be positioned in the central console.
 Touch would launch the animations.
 Using AI tools such as Veo AI, the students were able to visualise these interactions.

-And here are some test visualisations - again made using Veo - that show the different user interactions required to enact the guided and self-guided tours in the dome.
-These movements were inspired by contextual research (video by SOFTWARE?) which showed how the artefact would be used in ceremonial practice.
+And here are some test visualisations - that show the different user interactions required to enact the guided and self-guided tours in the dome.
+These movements were inspired by contextual research and a video from Ka-Nying Shedrub Ling (a Tibetan Buddhist monastery in Kathmandu, Nepal) which showed how the artefact would be used in ceremonial practice.

 Visualisations showing the actions of the interactive controller